vigneshuw/MTConnect_FANUC-adapter/README.md

 make
 ```

+2. Edit the `adapter.ini` file to configure FOCAS2 connection and other parameters

-2. Run the adapter
+3. Run the adapter

 ```shell
 ./FanucAdapter
 ```

-The adapter should starting running by this point and connect to the CNC machine.
+The adapter should start running by this point and connect to the CNC machine.

 ## Directory Structure